McMaster researchers to share expertise in climate justice, sustainable healthcare at COP29

 What is your key focus in attending COP this year?

-Sergeant: In addition to some exciting announcements and my presentation on sustainable healthcare, I will be engaging with other healthcare leaders and physicians doing similar work.
+Sergeant: In addition to some exciting announcements and my presentation on sustainable healthcare, supported by McMaster Planetary Health, I will be engaging with other healthcare leaders and physicians doing similar work.
 This is a great opportunity to learn from them and share what PEACH has been working on in Canada and specifically here in Hamilton, such as influencing hospital strategic plans to incorporate sustainability, developing a business case for sustainable menu options in hospitals, engaging with family physicians to lead sustainability initiatives, and researching how to reduce the environmental footprint of end-of-life care while improving patient care.

 There are countries around the world who are working on this very, very big problem — and within the healthcare sector we think both about mitigating or decreasing the amount of damage that we do in our day-to-day business, and also about how we can be helping people with the human health effects of climate change.